-It is recommended that students first enroll in Foundations of Early Childhood Education followed by Child Development.
-The Preschool Capstone must be taken last.
-Other than this suggested order, there are no prerequisites for the Preschool Credential courses.
-Each course is three credits.
+It is recommended that students first enroll in Health, Safety and Nutrition followed by Child Development.
+The Preschool Practicum should be taken last in the credential course series.
+Each credential course is three credits.
 The courses with a brief description of each are as follows:

 Course Two: Child Development*

 This course examines child development within the context of the early childhood education setting.
 Course competencies include: integration of strategies that support diversity, cultural responsiveness, and anti-bias perspectives; analyzing social, cultural, and economic influences on child development; summation of child development theories; analyzing development of children ages three through five; analyzing development of children ages five through eight; relating child development research findings to teaching practice; analyzing the role of heredity and the environment; examination of the role of brain development in early learning (ages 3-8); and examination of developmental and environmental assessment strategies for children ages 3-8.

 This course will focus on beginning level curriculum development in the specific integrated content areas of social studies, art, music, and movement (SSAMM).
 Course competencies include: integration of strategies that support diversity, cultural responsiveness, and anti-bias perspectives; examination of the critical role of play-based learning as it relates to social studies, art, music, and movement; establishment of a developmentally appropriate environment for SSAMM; development of SSAMM learning experience plans that promote child development and learning for children birth to age 8; planning of an interdisciplinary unit of connect learning experiences; and incorporation of all aspects of daily routines with SSAMM.

 Course Four: Guiding Children’s Behavior*